The History of Ameri-Kinda Music and The Flying Salvias

 We're in the early 90's by now.
 Following their individual muses, she joins up with Oakland Interfaith Gospel Choir, and he becomes a founding member of jump-swing band, Johnny Nocturne.
 They both travel the world for several years.

-We are now in the present decade.
-Henry has been playing with high octane Americana group Houston Jones since 2005 (now known as The Jones Gang) in that time recording 7 CDs, the latest Jones Gang CD being released in 2017.
+In 2005, Henry joins high octane Americana group Houston Jones (now known as The Jones Gang) in that time recording 7 CDs, the latest Jones Gang CD being released in 2017.